Sport as a tool for good

 - Sustainable, scalable projects delivering measurable return on investment

-World Rugby is pleased to have supported the following Spirit of Rugby partner organisations:
+While the programme has now closed, World Rugby is pleased to have supported the following Spirit of Rugby partner organisations:

 - Bhubesi Pride Foundation